 The inability of the Licensee to obtain a New License for the Project and the Project License being assigned to an alternate licensee would lead to severance damages.
-The magnitude of severance damages would be dependent upon the details of the system separation, assets involved, the characteristics of the replacement power source(s), and the compensation mechanism used to reimburse Duke Energy for the system value lost due to removing the power and reliability provided by the Project as described in detail in Exhibit D.
+The magnitude of severance damages would be dependent upon the details of the system separation, assets involved, the characteristics of the replacement power source(s), and the compensation mechanism used to reimburse Duke Energy for the system value lost due to removing the power and reliability provided by the Project as described in Exhibit D.

 Duke Energy's transmission system could maintain reliable and functional service assuming Project severance, as defined by continuance of acceptable thermal and voltage properties, including during peak load power flow scenarios, assuming the alternate Project licensee would interconnect with the existing Duke Energy transmission infrastructure.
-A simplified methodology was used to arrive at cost estimates for damages due to required changes in the transmission infrastructure, as outlined in detail in Exhibit D. Using this methodology, severance damages were estimated to be \$xx for separation expenses and \$xx for interconnection costs, yielding a total transmission system severance damage estimate of \$xx in 2023 dollars.
+A simplified methodology was used to arrive at cost estimates for damages due to required changes in the transmission infrastructure, as described in Exhibit D. Using this methodology, severance damages were estimated to be \$54,815,287.